Skip to Content

 1. Location

-The Slieve League Cliffs are unfenced in the majority of places, so please be careful and never go too close to the edge.
-The drive from the lower to upper car park needs to be taken with extreme care, as there are plenty of bends and blind spots and a lot of people walk here.
+The Slieve League Cliffs are unfenced in the majority of places – never go near the edge.
+The drive from the lower to upper car park needs to be taken with care, as there are blind spots and a lot of people walk here.

 Photos via Shutterstock